-- 2.9 Local authority areas are required to engage with emerging digital solutions and Thurrock Council is represented on the Family Hubs Growing Up Well project co-design group.
-This project will conduct testing and implementation of various digital solutions in a small number of local authority areas in Year 1, incorporating all local authorities in 2023-24. - 2.10 Up to fifteen local authority areas will be appointed programme Trailblazers and receive additional funding in Year 1 to 'go further and faster'.
-These areas will be national leaders and regional champions for the programme with a particular focus on perinatal mental health, parent-infant relationships, infant feeding and parenting support.
-They will establish best practice, progress more quickly in terms of service development and achieving tangible and sustainable improvements for families and will support other local authorities in developing their family hub model.
-Thurrock has applied to be a Trailblazer and is awaiting the outcome of its submission. - 2.11 Each local authority area is required to submit a Delivery Plan by the end of 2022.
+- 2.7 The programme's objective is to join up and enhance services delivered through a network of family hubs, ensuring that all parents and carers can access the support they need when they need it. - 2.8 Family hub networks can include a range of existing delivery points including children's centres, youth hubs, partner led premises, and community outreach sites where programme-related provision is already offered.
+These will be augmented by a comprehensive virtual offer.
+Guidance regarding central branding conventions for family hubs will be provided for local authority areas to use alongside existing local branding in recognition that families will be familiar with this. - 2.9 Local authority areas are required to engage with emerging digital solutions and Thurrock Council is represented on the Family Hubs Growing Up Well project co-design group.
+This project will conduct testing and implementation of various digital solutions in a small number of local authority areas in Year 1, incorporating all local authorities in 2023-24. - 2.10 Each local authority area is required to submit a Delivery Plan by the end of 2022.
 This will sit alongside locally owned plans and set out the overall ambition for change over the 3 years of the programme and show how funding will be used to achieve funding objectives.
 The Delivery Plan will set out medium to long terms goals including 'go further' options, milestones for opening family hubs and financial modelling.
-Each local authority will be assigned a Regional Delivery Lead, to support this process. - 2.12 The Programme will be closely monitored by the Family Hubs Unit with quarterly updates regarding progress of the Delivery Plan and management information/outcome data, and bi-annual financial monitoring returns.
-The Family Hub Unit is working with a small group of local authorities to develop and test the management information dataset and Thurrock's Performance Quality Business Intelligence service is part of this team. - 2.13 In terms of the programme timetable, 2022/23 counts as Year 1.
+Each local authority will be assigned a Regional Delivery Lead, to support this process. - 2.11 The Programme will be closely monitored by the Family Hubs Unit with quarterly updates regarding progress of the Delivery Plan and management information/outcome data, and bi-annual financial monitoring returns.
+The Family Hub Unit is working with a small group of local authorities to develop and test the management information dataset and Thurrock's Performance Quality Business Intelligence service is part of this team. - 2.12 In terms of the programme timetable, 2022/23 counts as Year 1.
 There is an expectation that local authority areas will seek to open family hubs during the first half of 2023 and start to deliver visible change.
 Start for Life Offers should be published, and Parent and Carer Panels established, by April 2023.
 Local authority areas also need to conduct a local population needs assessment during Year 1 or build upon existing Joint Area Needs Assessments.